kulthoom12/word-quest/README.md

 ### New User Stories

-- As a new user I would like to see a clear title so I know what the game is.
+- As a new user I would like to see a clear the word so I know what the game is.
 - As a new user I would like to see a Start Game button so I can begin playing easily.
 - As a new user I would like to see an Instructions button to understand how to play.
 - As a new user I would like to see scrambled letters and a place to type my guess.
-- As a new user I would like to see a timer and score so I can track my progress.
+- As a new user I would like to see a timer.
 - As a new user I would like to see a hint button to help me if I get stuck.
 - As a new user I would like to see a restart button in case I want to play again.